Why PokClock

 The only modern tournament tool with built-in mobile companion, fully offline.

-The poker tournament management market is dominated by English-language solutions born around 2010 that haven't kept up.
-PokClock is built in 2026 for today's reality: premium UI, integrated mobile, exact Winamax calc, direct developer support.
+The poker tournament management market is dominated by English-language solutions born around 2003 that haven't kept up.
+PokClock is built in 2026 for today's reality: premium UI, integrated mobile, exact PKO 50/50 calc, direct developer support.

 The positioning, in 30 seconds

-PokClock targets poker clubs, associations and recurring tournament organizers in France and French-speaking Belgium/Switzerland — a segment where The Tournament Director (US) is English-only, dated and ships no mobile companion, and where TournamentControl (DE) is essentially German-speaking.
+PokClock targets poker clubs, associations and recurring tournament organizers across the French-speaking European market.
+A segment where The Tournament Director (US) is English-only, dated and ships no mobile companion, and where TournamentControl (DE) is essentially German-speaking.
 This market gap justifies the project: a modern tool, in native French, ready in 5 minutes, with no subscription.

 Friends' homegame